María Pacheco: Legacy

 Following the defeat of the Revolt of the Comuneros, Habsburg rule was cemented in Castile.
 In Toledo, the comuneros headquarters were demolished, a monument condemning Pacheco's revolt was raised in the city centre, and salt was ploughed into the earth, preventing plants from growing in the Plaza de Padilla up into the 21st century.
 Pacheco has variously been depicted throughout history as either a hero and a villain.
 She was strongly disliked by contemporary chroniclers, due to her transgressions of traditional gender roles by taking up political and military command.
-Peter Martyr d'Anghiera described her the "husband of her husband" and depicted her as insane, while Alonzo de Santa Cruz alleged her to have been a practitioner of witchcraft; both of these interpretations were taken up by Antonio de Guevara.
+Peter Martyr d'Anghiera described her as the "husband of her husband" and depicted her as insane, while Alonzo de Santa Cruz alleged her to have been a practitioner of witchcraft; both of these interpretations were taken up by Antonio de Guevara.

 Historian Stephanie Fink De Backer highlighted her among other Castilian rebel women, such as Juana Pimentel, as well as the Castilian queens Isabel and Juana, as examples of exceptional women leaders of the medieval period.
 Historian Temma Kaplan compared Pacheco and her husband to the Sikh leader Guru Nanak, and English levellers John Lilburne and Elizabeth Lilburne, as examples of advocates of social equality and human rights during the early modern period.